-The decision was taken at a meeting of the National Moon Sighting Committee held at Islamic Foundation's Baitul Mukarram office on Tuesday evening.
+The National Moon Sighting Committee took the decision at a meeting held at Islamic Foundation's Baitul Mukarram office.